MSc Contemporary Nursing

 To attain a Master’s award you need to complete 180 credits.
 There are also interim awards available:

-Additionally, up to 30 relevant credits may be studied from amongst the UH delivered modules or short course provision or used as Accredited Prior Credited Learning (APCL) from another university.
-Students will select option modules in conjunction with their employers and the Programme Leader that reflect their personal and professional career aspirations and their area of practice.
+To obtain your award you will accumulate your credits from the compulsory and optional modules available on the programme.
+Additionally, up to 45 relevant credits may be studied from amongst other UH delivered modules or short course provision or used as Accredited Prior Credited Learning (APCL) from another university.
+Students will select optional modules in conjunction with their employers and the Programme Leader that reflect their personal and professional career aspirations and their area of practice.
 Students can study up to a maximum of 45 credits as standalone modules.

 Modules are facilitated by a variety of experienced lecturers from the University as well as external lecturers.